markosankovic/notes/books/Motors for Makers/1 Introduction to Electric Motors.md

 When selecting a motor, there's a long list of questions that need to be addressed:

-- Should the motor be direct current (DC) or alteranting current (AC)?
+- Should the motor be direct current (DC) or alternating current (AC)?
 - For a DC motor, should it be brushed or brushless?
 - For a brushed DC motor, should it be a permanent magnet, series-wound, or shunt-wound motor?
 - For a brushless DC motor, should it be an inrunner or an outrunner?